ChicagoDSA/roberts/index.md

 ---
 layout: default
 title: Robert's Rules
+description: Bob
 ---

+DSA working groups, committees, and legislative bodies around the United States use [Robert's Rules of Order](https://en.wikipedia.org/wiki/Robert's_Rules_of_Order) to conduct their discussions, debates, and votes.

+Here are the most important actions you'll take, and how to introduce them.

 ## 1. To seek recognition from the chair
 > *Raise your voting card, Zoom hand, or other signal.*